openvswitch/ovs/Documentation/intro/install/rhel.rst

       Avoid deeper levels because they do not render well.

 ========================================
-Open vSwitch on Red Hat Enterprise Linux
+RHEL 5.6, 6.x Packaging for Open vSwitch
 ========================================

 This document describes how to build and install Open vSwitch on a Red Hat Enterprise Linux (RHEL) host.
-If you want to install Open vSwitch on a generic Linux host, see the `general installation guide <INSTALL.rst>`__ instead.
+If you want to install Open vSwitch on a generic Linux host, refer to :doc:`general` instead.

 We have tested these instructions with RHEL 5.6 and RHEL 6.0.

-For RHEL 7.x (or derivatives, such as CentOS 7.x), you should follow the instructions in the `Fedora installation guide <INSTALL.Fedora.rst>`__.
+For RHEL 7.x (or derivatives, such as CentOS 7.x), you should follow the instructions in the :doc:`fedora`.
 The Fedora spec files are used for RHEL 7.x.

+.. _rhel-prerequisites:

 Prerequisites
 -------------